Yaar Annmulle: Reception

-Yaar Anmulle was released on 7 October 2011.
-It was declared a 'hit' by Box Office India.
+It was declared a "hit" by Box Office India.

-Sequel
+Sequels

 In February 2013, a sequel Yaar Annmulle 2 was announced, set to star the original cast and to be directed by Sunny Mahal.
 In October 2013, a location video was released on YouTube, now with a cast including Sarbjit Cheema, Sarthi K and Raja Bath.
 In October 2015 a motion poster was released, the film finally released in 2017.

+Poster of the third instalment of the franchise.

-Another sequel in this series, Yaar Anmulle Returns released in 2021.
+Another sequel in this series, Yaar Anmulle Returns released in 2021, with Harish Verma Yuvraj Hans and Prabh Gill.
+The principal photography had begun on 3 October 2019.
+The film was scheduled to release on 27 March 2020 but was postponed due to the COVID-19 pandemic.
+The film was released on 10 September 2021.

+The soundtrack of the film was composed by Gurmeet Singh, Pargat Ghumaan and The Kidd whereas lyrics were penned by Happy Raikoti, Raas, Sarab Ghumaan and Raj Ranjodh.
+The songs are sung by Singga, Himmat Sandhu, Mannat Noor, Ninja, Prabh Gill, Yuvraaj Hans, Kamal Khan, Raj Ranjodh and Vikas.